Australian billionaire to back $14 billion solar power supply to Singapore: AFR

 “I’m backing it, we’re going to make it work, I’m going to build a wire,” the Australian Financial Review (AFR) quoted Cannon-Brookes saying in an interview on the sidelines of the United Nations Climate Action Summit in New York.

-Sun Cable, which has not detailed its funding plans for the project, did not immediately respond to a request for comment.
+Sun Cable has not detailed its funding plans for the project.

+“Unfortunately we are not ready to discuss further details regarding our capital raise,” Chief Executive David Griffin said in an emailed response to Reuters on Wednesday.

+Cannon-Brookes said on Twitter from New York that Australia’s Prime Minister Scott Morrison, a coal supporter, should do more to promote renewables.

 The project, which has been given major project status by the Northern Territory to help fast-track approvals, would include battery storage.
+It is due to start producing power from late 2027.

 Cannon-Brookes, who has been a vocal advocate for renewable energy in Australia, said the project could also expand to produce hydrogen fuel, which could be exported to markets such as Japan.